Emilkyo/intdiginc/readme.md

 The Incrementing Digits Tool is a simple program designed to increment the digits of any given integer by 1.
 If a digit is 9, it is incremented to 0.
 The resulting integer is then output in groups of 4 digits for easy readability.

-In result, these numbers are divisible by 4.

 # Example Output

 ```